atefemran/AuE893-Turtlebot_Autonomous_Maneuvers_Project/README.md

-# AuE893: Autonomy Science and System
+# AuE893-Turtlebot_Autonomous_Maneuvers_Project

-This repository contains the code and assets for Clemson Univeristy course AuE893: Autonomy Science and System for Spring 2020 semester.
+This repository contains the code and assets for the AuE893-Turtlebot_Autonomous_Maneuvers_Project for Spring 2021 semester.

-## Team Number: 04
+## Team Members
 		Atef Emran
 		Anirudha Sundar
 		Abhijeet Mordekar